Alfresco/acs-packaging/docs/migrating-a-legacy-transformer.md

 A custom Legacy Transformer would typically be packaged as an Alfresco Module Package (AMP).
-The AMP would contain Java classes, Spring context files with new transformer, rendition or pipeline Spring Beans and any additional custom configuration required by the new transformer.
+The AMP would contain Java classes, Spring context files with new transformer, rendition or pipeline Spring Beans and any additional custom configuration required by the new transformer, see [example](https://github.com/Alfresco/alfresco-helloworld-transformer/tree/master/alfresco-helloworld-transformer-amp).
 All of this functionality can now be added without the need to override the ACS Spring Bean configuration.